bhavyanshu/bhavyanshu.github.com/_posts/2015-01-27-use-of-foreign-keys-and-defining-relationships-in-laravel.md

 date: 2015-01-27 14:08:23
 ---

-**This tutorial is for laravel 4**
+**This tutorial is for laravel 4.
+This is an outdated tutorial.**

 ## Overview

 This tutorial assumes you have already setup a laravel app.
 If not then please go through these [tutorials](/pages/toc-laravel.html) first.
 We have already seen how powerful are laravel's views, controllers, routes, models & filters.
 Now we will look at how we can define relations between our models.
 In the previous tutorial we used Confide to create user authentication system.
 In that we had a **users** table.
 So we won't be going through all that again.
 This tutorial is specific to defining relationships.
 We will use a project example to create all this.
 Sit tight and code along.
 It will be a lot easier.